teris-io/longpoll/README.md

 ### Performance

-Using the code from the demo [repository][demo] a throughput test can be run using the command below.
-Measured on conventional hardware long-polling on a single channel processes 1 million data samples in about 1s.
-The time is measured from the moment the first sample is published till the last one is received.
+Using a benchmark from the demo [repository][demo] a throughput test can be run using the command below.

+Measured on conventional hardware using a benchmark in the demo [repository][demo], the implemented algorithm publisheds and concurrently receives 1 million units of data on average over
+880ms:

     ./go-pubsub-examples 4